AliErcanOzgokce/spinor/hardhat/README.md

 # Uniswap V2 Implementation with LST and LRT Tokens

-This project implements a Uniswap V2-like decentralized exchange (DEX) with custom Liquid Staking Tokens (LST) and Liquid Restaking Tokens (LRT).
+This project implements a Uniswap V2-like decentralized exchange (DEX) with custom Liquid Staking Tokens (LST) and Liquid Restaking Tokens (LRT), along with an automated trading agent.
 It includes smart contracts for the DEX infrastructure, token contracts, and helper services for interacting with the protocol.

 ## Features